How to make the most of open plan living with bespoke room dividers

 Track system shutters can help close up a kitchen by partitioning off space when required.
 They can fold out of the way, providing easy access throughout the open plan area.
 They reduce airflow when closed and limit the volume of condensation spreading through your home.

 Made to measure room dividers suit a range of interior designs, and having them installed on shutter tracks makes their operation as smooth as possible.

-Although useful as room dividers in open plan spaces, track shutters can also be used for covering patio doors, large windows and as made to measure cupboard doors.
+Although useful as room dividers in open-plan spaces, track shutters can also be used for covering patio doors and large windows and as made to measure cupboard doors.